Subsystem analysis of continuous-variable resource states: Conclusion

 The formalism is sufficiently flexible, however, that we may also ask, \emph{What is the logical information carried by states other than GKP states, regardless of whether they were designed for use as a bosonic code state?} An interesting example of such a state is the $0$-momentum eigenstate $\ket{0}[p]$, encoding the very same logical information as $\ket{+_\GKP}$ (\emph{i.e.},~a logical $\ket{+}$ state).
 Moreover, we use the SSD to find the logical information in finite-energy approximations to these states: approximate GKP states and momentum-squeezed states.
 We find that these CV states do not perfectly encode the intended qubit state due to logical-gauge entanglement, although the faithfulness of the encoding (quantified by the logical fidelity) increases with the quality of the CV state.

 Our decomposition is, at heart, just a different basis for the Hilbert space of a single mode---albeit one that changes its tensor-product decomposition: ${\Hcv \simeq \mathbb{C}^d \otimes \Hcvp}$.
 As such, operators can also be inspected in a decomposed fashion.
 The present work features several examples of operators in the subsystem decomposition.
+We mention in passing that the Hilbert-space relation can go in the other direction---two physical subsystems can be compiled into a larger, virtual ``supersystem.''
+Joint properties of the subsystems can then be analyzed at the level of the supersystem, which may be useful in future work.

 In \secr{sec:finitesqueezevacuum}, we decompose the non-unitary ``envelope operator'' used to generate momentum-squeezed states from 0-momentum states and approximate GKP states from ideal ones.
 The decomposition reveals a purely logical operation that damps towards a logical $\ket{0}$ and a more complex, logical-gauge entangling operator that causes further decoherence.
 Such decompositions show us how CV noise operators affect encoded information.